WATTx/code-challenges/be-devops-engineer-challenge-heating-control.md

 ## 2. DevOps

-Imagine that you are working on a real-life heating control system that allows thousands o users to control their devices using a webapp and a mobile app.
+Imagine that you are working on a real-life heating control system that allows thousands of users to control their devices using a web application and a mobile application.
 Please design a suitable infrastructure architecture for such a system.
-We do not expec you to actually create an infrastructure or write any code but rather a description, optionally with some simple diagrams.
+We do not expec you to actually create an infrastructure or write any code but rather to provide us with a description, optionally with some simple diagrams.
 This will be the base for a conversation with one of our engineers.

 Example topics that you might consider are:

 * What kind of 3rd party tools and provides would you use?